Wakame

 ABSTRACT

-A randomized crossover clinical trial demonstrating that the addition of 4 g dried wakame to a standard white rice meal significantly lowers postprandial blood glucose levels and blunts the i
+A randomized crossover clinical trial demonstrating that the addition of 4 g dried wakame to a standard white rice meal significantly lowers postprandial blood glucose levels and blunts the insulin response at 30 minutes post-ingestion compared to rice alone.

 Significant reduction in postprandial blood glucose concentration at 30 minutes